grokthis/ucisc/docs/09_Instruction_Set.md

 memory address and the source value is the value at the memory location.
 If `reg` then the value of the register is used directly.

-If the instruction has an immediate value (i.e. it is a copy instruction) then it will add the signed immediate value to the register before interpreting the value.
+If the source argument is a `mem` value, then the immediate is interpreted as unsigned, otherwise it is treated as signed and added to the source value.

-*Note:* The address space the memory arguments refer to is modified by the address space indicators in the flags register.
-See the details in the flags register section below.
+*Note:* The address space referenced by a register depends on the memory banking setup.
+See the chapter on Banking Mechanics for details.

 | Argument     | Bit Encoding | Source Value                                    |
 |:------------ |:------------ |:----------------------------------------------- |